The Oldest Cemeteries in Every State

 Utah: Salt Lake City Cemetery

-The oldest and largest cemetery in Utah is Salt Lake City Cemetery in Salt Lake City, which was also Utah’s first settlement.
-Although Salt Lake City wasn’t founded officially until 1850, the first burial in the cemetery goes back to 1847 and was the young daughter of a sexton.
-Most of the founding members of the Church of Jesus Christ of Latter-Day Saints are laid to rest at this cemetery, although Joseph Smith’s final resting place is in Illinois and his predecessor, Brigham Young, is buried at Salt Lake City’s Mormon Pioneer Memorial Monument.
+The oldest and largest cemetery in Utah is Salt Lake City Cemetery, located in Utah’s first settlement.
+Although Salt Lake City wasn’t founded officially until 1850, the cemetery was constructed in 1847, and the first burial took place in 1848.
+With the exceptions of Joseph Smith and Brigham Young, most of the founding members of the Church of Jesus Christ of Latter-Day Saints are laid to rest at this cemetery.
+Taking up a little more than 120 acres, Salt Lake City Cemetery is the largest municipally owned cemetery in the country, with 130,000 burial sites.

 Virginia: Jamestown Original Burying Ground